jcolag/entropy-arbitrage/2026-03-15-piece-work.md

 ## Listening

 Whenever I think about this topic, it reminds me of an interview that late celebrity chef Anthony Bourdain gave shortly before his death.
-The interviewer asked about how the [#MeToo movement](https://en.wikipedia.org/wiki/MeToo_movement) has affected him, since he had at least one person in his life who featured in the evolving story as both abuser and victim.
+The interviewer asked about how the {% wiki MeToo_movement|#MeToo movement|en %} has affected him, since he had at least one person in his life who featured in the evolving story as both abuser and victim.

 He had an extensive answer that expressed actual empathy for the victims, and went into his regrets for leaning into a hypermasculine persona[^jdGseA] in a way that may have helped normalize tantrums in his industry.
 More than that, though, he talked about how his ignorance of the problem started him down the path of introspecting, trying to find the aspects of his persona that kept victims from confiding in him, so that he could work on fixing them.